 Liz Spencer is the dogwood dyer.
-She tends organic natural dye gardens nestled between the rows of her family's heritage orange grove in Riverside, California.
+With experience tending organic natural dye gardens nestled between rows of her family's heritage orange grove in southern California, she is now finding a new rhythm by the ocean in San Clemente, CA.

 Liz grew up watching the Carolina dogwoods bloom mid-spring, and their arrival each year signifies the beginning of a new foraging and growing season.
 After time in the Carolinas, Massachusetts, Oregon & Washington states as well as the South of France & the UK, she now splits her time between Southern California and New York City teaching with the ambition to increase sustainable literacy & practices in the fashion and textiles industries.